litxtech/mybavul1/README_setup.md

 # MyBavul Setup Guide

-This guide provides all the necessary steps to get your MyBavul application running, from setting up the database to deploying the serverless functions required for payments.
+This guide provides all the necessary steps to get your MyBavul application running, from setting up the database to deploying the serverless functions required for payments and hotel searches.

 ## 1. Environment Variables (Secrets)